 The Hallmark of a Just and Righteous Society

 Apparently Tzelofhad dies without any sons or male heirs.
-After much perseverance the 5 daughters are granted an audience with Moses to address a very critical question.
-What to do with his estate and with his potential inheritance in the land to which they are going to live?
+After much perseverance the five daughters are granted an audience with Moses to address a critical question.
+What to do with Tzelofhad’s estate and with his potential inheritance in the land to which they are going to live?

 This piece of Torah speaks of the role that women could play in fixing the world.
 It must have taken a great deal of strength and conviction for the daughters to come before Moses and ask him to change the existing laws.
 It was not just for men to ask legal questions.

 Judaism has always offered the opportunity for individuals to raise the tough questions.
 Questioning is the hallmark of a just and righteous society.
 The culture grew under the idea of scholars and sages questioning Torah text and questioning historical imperatives.

 Our history is joined in the quest for goodness.
 That quest can only be understood through constant self-introspection and through questioning.